Together We Can

 - Funding innovative, collaborative programs that improve the quality of life for Southern Arizonans of African heritage.

-The initiative is led by an advisory board whose members are committed to making an impact in our community, raising funds each year to grant to nonprofit organizations and building a $1 million endowment that will ensure philanthropic dollars are available in perpetuity.
+AALF is led by an advisory board whose members are committed to making an impact in our community, raising funds each year to grant to nonprofit organizations and building a $1 million endowment that will ensure philanthropic dollars are available in perpetuity.